-26 What are the typical remedies for breach of a contract in the context of a real-estate-related business combination, and do they vary with the ownership of target or the structure of the transaction?
+29 What are the typical remedies for breach of a contract in the context of a real estate business combination, and do they vary with the ownership of target or the structure of the transaction?

-In real estate M&A deals involving a publicly traded REIT or other company, the acquirer does not have the benefit of post-closing breach of contract remedies, such as surviving representations and warranties and indemnities.
+In real estate M&A deals involving a publicly traded REIT or other company, the acquirer does not have the benefit of post-closing breach of contract remedies, such as surviving R&Ws and indemnities.
 The target's remedies only protect against the risk of the acquirer breaching the purchase agreement or being unable to close.